StarRocks/starrocks/docs/developers/code-style-guides/restful-api-standard.md

 4. Query parameters: Using query parameters and request body parameters at the same time is not allowed.
 For the same API, choose either one.
 If the number of parameters excluding header parameters and path parameters is not more than 2, query parameters can be used; otherwise, use the request body to pass parameters.

 5. HEADER parameters: Headers should be used to pass HTTP standard parameters such as Content-type and Accept are placed in the header, implementors should not abuse http headers to pass customized parameters.
-When using headers to pass parameters for user extensions, the header name should be in the format "x-starrocks-{name}", where the name can contain multiple English words, and each word is in lowercase and concatenated by hyphens (-).
+When using headers to pass parameters for user extensions, the header name should be in the format `x-starrocks-{name}`, where the name can contain multiple English words, and each word is in lowercase and concatenated by hyphens (-).